Hexagon/pup/docs/service.md

 ## Using the CLI

-### Using the service configuration helper

-If you run systemd on Linux, or launchd on macOS, you can use `pup service install` to have your instance lanch at boot.
-Just follow the guide below.
+Follow the guide below to install Pup as a system service, which allows your instance to launch at boot, using either systemd on Linux or launchd on macOS.
+If you are using windows, there is no fully automated method available, but you can still do it using the Docker-method further down.

+### Prerequisites

-Set up a working environment, so that you can run `pup run` with a `pup.json` in the current directory, or so that you can start pup by using `pup run --config /path/to/pup.json`, then run the following command to install as a systemd service.
+Ensure that you have a working environment set up so that you can run `pup run` with a `pup.json` in the current directory, or that you can start Pup using `pup run --config path/to/pup.json`.

-**User mode (recommended)**
+Now there is two options, User Mode Installation, or System Installation.
+User Mode Installation is recommended as it rhymes best with Deno, which is installed for the current user.

+### User Mode Installation (Recommended)

-First, make sure `linger` is enabled for your user.
-This will make user services run without being logged in.
+1. Enable `linger` for your user to run user services without being logged in:

 `sudo loginctl enable-linger username`

-Replace `username` with your username.
+Replace `username` with your actual username.

-Then:
+2. Install Pup as a user mode service, named `pup`:

 `pup service install`

-If you want to install multiple services, supply a name:
+To install multiple services, provide a unique name for each instance:

 `pup service install --name my-service`

-**System mode**

-Installing a system service requires elevated privileges, the example uses sudo.
+### System Mode Installation

+**Note**: This method will include some manual steps, and will requiring privileged access (e.g. sudo).

+1. Install Pup as a system service, by default named `pup`:

-`sudo pup service install --system`
+`pup service install --system`

-If you want to install multiple services, supply a name:
+To install multiple services, provide a unique name for each instance:

-`sudo pup service install --name my-service`
+`pup service install --system --name my-service`

-**Full reference for service argument**
+2. Follow the on-screen instructions to copy the generated configuration file to the correct location, and enable the service.

+### Service Argument Reference

-`pup service <method> [...flags]`
+Use the `pup service <method> [...flags]` command with the following methods and flags:

-Available methods
+- Methods:

-- `install` - Installs the configured pup instance as a system service, then verifies the installation by enabling and starting the service.
-Will roll back any changes on error.
+  - `install`: Installs the configured Pup instance as a system service, then verifies the installation by enabling and starting the service.
+Rolls back any changes on error.
-- `generate` - Generates the configuration, and prints it to stdout along with a suitable path.
-Will make no changes to the system.
+  - `generate`: Generates the configuration and prints it to stdout along with a suitable path.
+Makes no changes to the system.

-Available flags
+- Flags:

-- `--config` - Points out the configuration file for the instance to be installed, defaults to `pup.json` or `pup.jsonc` in the current directory.
+  - `--config`: Specifies the configuration file for the instance to be installed, defaulting to `pup.json` or `pup.jsonc` in the current directory.
-- `--name` - Name for the service, defaults to `pup`.
+  - `--name`: Sets the service name, defaulting to `pup`.
-- `--system` - Installs the service on system level.
-Default is to install in user level.
+  - `--system`: Installs the service at the system level, with the default being user level.
-- `--home` - Use a specific home directory, defaults to $HOME of current user.
+  - `--home`: Specifies a home directory, defaulting to the current user's $HOME.
-- `--user` - Use a user other than current, only used in system-mode.
+  - `--user`: Specifies a user other than the current user, only used in system-mode.
-- `--cwd` - Use a working directory other than default.
-Defaults to the location of `pup.json`.
+  - `--cwd`: Specifies a working directory other than the default, defaulting to the location of `pup.json`.

 ## Using Docker